leichenschrei/peepfm/README.md

 that crawls user-defined artist shoutboxes on [lastfm](https://last.fm/) and prints shouts published throughout the day.

-There is currently no way for you to parse past shouts, though.
-I may or may not add this functionality in the future.

 ## Dependencies

 `peepfm.awk` uses the `curl` package to scrape web pages.